Why study French in Bar Ilan University?

 The Department of French Culture puts great emphasis on the study of culture and language of one of the most illustrious cultures of Western civilization, as well as offering courses whenever possible on Francophone literature and culture from Quebec, North and Sub-Saharan Africa, and the Caribbean.

 The Department's study Program is versatile and flexible, enabling each student to design his or her own curriculum.
 The Department of French Culture is well known as being young and dynamic, and courses are held in an informal, free-spirited form.
 We also offer classes in Discourse Analysis, Pragmatics, Rhetoric, Argumentation and Sociolinguistics; in intensive academic French-language classes from Beginners to Advanced levels leading, as well as to BA degrees, to the internationally recongnized certificate in French-language acquisition, the DELF.

 Throughout history, French Jews have filled an important function in Jewish philosophy and values, and since the Age of Enlightenment – during which France became the first to grant equality to its Jewish citizens – the French Jews have also taken a major role in shaping French culture and heritage.

-Because of the theoretical emphasis on relevant discourse
+Because of the theoretical emphasis on discourse analysis

-Bar-Ilan's Department of French Studies unique courses dedicated to the study of French rhetoric, debate and discourse.
+Bar-Ilan's Department of French Culture has unique courses dedicated to the study of French rhetoric, debate and discourse.
 The Department's specialty in these fields positions it at the forefront of research in such areas as printed journalism and other media.

 Because this is a fast track to a Ph.D.
 Degree

 Studies at the Department greatly contribute to the academic and professional prestige of our graduates.
-An M.A. in French Studies can be used as leverage for a Ph.D. study track, a teacher's diploma or a career in research, as well as any number of other career options.
+An M.A. (with thesis) in French Studies can lead to the Ph.D. study track for those wishing to pursure a career in research, to a teacher's diploma for those wishing to teach French at secondary school level, or to any number of other career options.